-Reimbursement of ASC procedures, whether HASC or free-standing, is based on the Centers for Medicare & Medicaid Services (CMS)-approved Ambulatory Surgical Code Groupings (Groups 1 through 9 per CMS and group 10 per the Texas Health and Human Services Commission [HHSC]) payment schedule.
-ASC and HASC procedure code group information can be obtained from the fee schedules on the TMHP website at www.tmhp.com.
-When two or more procedures are performed at the same surgical event, reimbursement is based on the procedure with the highest group payment.
+[Revised] ASC and HASC procedure code group information can be obtained from the fee schedules on the TMHP website at www.tmhp.com.
+When two or more procedures are performed at the same surgical event, only the procedure with the highest reimbursement rate on the fee schedule will be reimbursed.